georgelza/MongoCreator-GoProducer-avro/README.md

 1. all/most subdirectories have local README.md files with some more local topic specific comments.

 2. See infrastructure directory for supporting container creates.
 Each infrastructure directory have a local Makefile.

     See blog-doc/diagrams/ImageAncestry.png for high level order of creation.

+    As a start, execute the make pullall to docker pull the source images, followed by make buildall to build the images.
+    After this you can change into one of the 5 sub directories devlab-* and do a make build followed by make run and then make deploy
+    Note make deploy sometimes is a bit to fast, and the topic create fails, just execute it again.

+    There is also a little script called cremongoatlassinks.
+If you populate a file .pwdmongoatlas with your Atlas credentials then this will create a sink job to push salesbaskets and salespayments onto MongoDB Atlas.
+Likewise if you decide to deploy a local mongodb instance/container then populate .pwdmongolocal with the credentials for cremonglocalsinks.sh use.

 ## Deployable Sections/Sub projects: